KunkelAlexander/bomberman_rl/README.md

 ## Usage

-Below are minimal, end‑to‑end scripts to **reproduce the results** shown in the blog post.
+Below are some minimal, end‑to‑end scripts to **reproduce the results** shown in the blog post.
 Adjust paths if your run folders differ.

 ### Tabular Q-Coingrabber